Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

 \section{Probing cosmology and BSM physics with the SGWB}

-In this section, we discuss some primordial sources of gravitational waves \cite{Caprini:2018mtu, LISACosmologyWorkingGroup:2022jok, Caldwell:2022qsj}: the cosmic gravitational microwave background, inflation, axion-inflation, scalar-induced gravitational waves, phase transitions, and cosmic strings.
-We do not cover in detail all of these models.
-Each one of these sources deserves a dedicated set of lecture notes.
-Instead, we aim for an executive summary, with more or less details depending on the model, by providing the main aspects of the source and summarizing the status of the field.
+In this section, we discuss some primordial sources of GWs also described, for instance, in \cite{Caprini:2018mtu, LISACosmologyWorkingGroup:2022jok, Caldwell:2022qsj}: the cosmic gravitational microwave background, inflation, axion-inflation, scalar-induced gravitational waves, phase transitions, and cosmic strings.
+We do not cover these sources in detail.
+Each one of them would deserve a dedicated set of lecture notes.
+Instead, we aimed for an executive summary, with more or fewer details depending on the model, by providing the main aspects and summarizing the status of the field with useful references.
+We organize the sources in a possible chronological order, based on the re-entry horizon time.